 So, out of these two best microphones, one is the MOST WORTH IT.

-The Audio Technica is your safest bet if you are leaning towards a budget side mic.
+The Audio Technica is your safest bet if you lean towards a budget-side mic.

 Build and Design